VJing: Important events

 In the UK groups such as The Light Surgeons and Eikon were transforming clubs and rave events by combining the old techniques of liquid lightshows with layers of slide, film and video projections.
-In Bristol, Children of Technology emerged, pioneering interactive immersive environments stemming from co-founder Mike Godfrey's architectural thesis whilst at university during the 1980s.
+In Bristol, Children of Technology emerged in 1991, pioneering interactive immersive environments stemming from co-founder Mike Godfrey's architectural thesis (The Leisure Reactor) whilst at University of Plymouth during the 1980s.
 Children of Technology integrated their homegrown CGI animation and video texture library with output from the interactive Virtual Light Machine (VLM), the brainchild of Jeff Minter and Dave Japp, with output onto over 500 sq m of layered screens using high power video and laser projection within a dedicated lightshow.
-Their "Ambient Theatre Lightshow" first emerged at Glastonbury 93 and they also provided VJ visuals for the Shamen, who had just released their no 1. hit "Ebeneezer Goode" at the festival.
-Invited musicians jammed in the Ambient Theatre Lightshow, using the VLM, within a prototype immersive environment.
-Children of Technology took interactive video concepts into a wide range of projects including show production for "Obsession" raves between 1993 and 1995, theatre, clubs, advertising, major stage shows and TV events.
+Their "Ambient Theatre Lightshow" first emerged at Glastonbury 92 and they also provided VJ visuals for the Shamen, who had just released their no 1. hit "Ebeneezer Goode" at the festival.
+Invited musicians, Harvey Bainbridge, Hugh Lloyd-Langton and Mark Powell (of Esoteric Records) jammed in the Ambient Theatre Lightshow, using the VLM-0, within a prototype immersive environment.
+Children of Technology took interactive video concepts into a wide range of projects including show production for "Obsession" raves between 1992 and 1995, theatre, clubs, advertising, major stage shows and TV events.
 This included pioneering projects with 3D video / sound recording and performance, and major architectural projects in the late 1990s, where many media technology ideas were now taking hold.
 Another collective, "Hex" were working across a wide range of media - from computer games to art exhibitions - the group pioneered many new media hybrids, including live audiovisual jamming, computer-generated audio performances, and interactive collaborative instruments.
 This was the start of a trend which continues today with many VJs working beyond the club and dance party scene in areas such as installation art.
+Mike Godfrey also completed a wide range of architectural projects between 1985 and the present, some of which drew upon his lighting and multi-media experience, including Plymouth Dome (1985), Lakota Club, Bristol (1992-1993), National Marine Aquarium (1996-1998), Evolution exhibition Museum of Wales (1998).